agude/wayback-machine-archiver/README.md

   --file FILE           path to a file containing urls to save (one url per
                         line)
   --sitemaps SITEMAPS [SITEMAPS ...]
-                        one or more URLs to sitemaps listing pages to archive --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        one or more URIs to sitemaps listing pages to archive;
+                        local paths must be prefixed with 'file://' --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         set the logging level, defaults to WARNING --log-to-file LOG_FILE